Quick Facts about Excessive Hair

 To learn about the potential risk factors and triggers of excessive hair, continue on to the next section.

 Risk Factors and Triggers

 Some women are more likely to experience hirsutism at some point in their lives because of certain risk factors, such as genetics.
 Some of these factors may affect androgen levels in the body.

 Triggers of Excessive Hair

 In addition to long-term risk factors, hirsutism can be triggered by the use of certain drugs that increase the body's androgen levels.
 It is best to avoid these drugs or find an alternative.

 Keep reading to find out more about the signs and symptoms of hirsutism in order to be able to select a treatment adapted to its cause.

 Signs and Symptoms

 Because each woman's genes and normal hormone levels are different, experiences with hirsutism will vary from individual to individual.
 However, many women who suffer from excess hair growth experience other symptoms caused by too many androgens.
-Women how have male-pattern hair growth on the face, neck, chest, groin, or thighs may also see the following symptoms:
+Women who have male-pattern hair growth on the face, neck, chest, groin, or thighs may also see the following symptoms.